 Eat at Leeds Kirkgate Market

-A new and welcome addition to the market is the street food area, which is growing in popularity although it still looks a little bare.
-Here you can get a juicy hot dog, Indian street food, Yorkshire pudding wraps, curry goat, and anything else that takes your fancy.
+A welcome addition to the market is the street food area, where you can get a juicy hot dog, Indian street food, Yorkshire pudding wraps, curry goat, and anything else that takes your fancy.
 The market extends far beyond its ornate roof, and the stalls continue outside.
 Come here to grab a bite for lunch, stock up on West Indian spices or get ingredients to cook at home.

-You can also take a tour of the market which takes you up to the walkway above the stalls.
-The tour is full of fascinating facts about the history of the market, and we even popped into the underground barbershop I never knew existed.
+You can also join a free tour of the market which takes you up to the walkway above the stalls.
+The tour is full of fascinating facts about the history of the market, and we even popped into the underground barbershop I never knew existed!

 Enjoy Afternoon Tea in Leeds City Centre